- Tulane University (B.A., 1994, cum laude, Phi Beta Kappa)

 Tamara Fishman Barago practices in the Firm’s Complex Litigation, Pharmaceutical Products, and Toxic Torts & Products Liability groups.
 She specializes in the defense of complex serial and mass tort litigation — primarily personal injury litigation involving regulated products — and she has significant experience with all facets of the litigation process, including pretrial discovery, motions practice, trial preparation, and appellate work.

 Ms. Barago is often called on to craft compelling arguments, such as an appellate brief leading to affirmance of a Daubert and summary judgment win in the 11th Circuit Court of Appeals and an amicus brief on a First Amendment issue submitted to the U.S. Supreme Court.
-She also advises partners and clients on matters including confidentiality and privilege issues and has assisted with corporate witness deposition preparation.
+She also advises clients on matters including confidentiality and privilege issues and has assisted with corporate witness deposition preparation.